Cragady/scratch-over/README.md

 # To Do
 * Add side collision for triple shooting
 * Add deactivation timer for triple shooting
+* Set improved shooting back to lvl 3
+* Set game end back to lives = 0 instead of lives = -300000

 # Later Things